Confused About Baby Sleep Patterns? Here Is What You Need to Know

-Sleep.
-It's the one topic that bonds all parents, no matter how they are raising their child and what their political preferences are.
-It's the one topic that we all have an opinion on, and that we like to find out about others too.
-How much do you get?
-Do you get it all in one go?
-How easy is it to get it?
-Do you miss it?
-And so it goes on.
-In some ways, it seems that the quest for sleep is a never ending cycle of anxiety, guilt and frustration.
+In some ways, it seems that the question of sleep is a never-ending cycle of anxiety, guilt and frustration.
 We feel anxious if our baby won't sleep, or if our baby sleeps too much.
-We feel anxious if our baby isn't sleeping through the night yet and we feel guilty if our baby is sleeping 'too much'.
-We feel frustrated when our baby won't settle and we feel frustrated if our baby wants to sleep when we have other plans.
-This week, on our quest to discover more about getting more sleep, we're looking at sleep patterns.
-This is what you need to know.
+We feel worried if our baby isn't sleeping through the night yet and we feel guilty if our baby is sleeping 'too much'.
+We feel frustrated when our baby won't settle and we feel annoyed if our baby wants to sleep when we have other plans.
+That’s why this feature looks at baby sleep patterns; we’ve collated all you need to know.

 What are sleep patterns?

 Simply put, sleep patterns are the patterns of activity that take place in the brain during sleep.
-They differ from person to person and for babies they differ depending on your baby’s age.
+They differ from person to person and for babies, they differ depending on your baby’s age.
 A baby’s sleep patterns begin to form during the last months of pregnancy and, like adults, babies have different stages and depths of sleep:

-- REM (Rapid Eye Movement) is a light sleep, where newborn babies can spend up to eight hours a day in this condition.
+- REM (Rapid Eye Movement) is a light sleep and newborn babies can spend up to eight hours a day in this condition.
 This is the part of sleep where dreams occur.

-- Non REM is a state of sleep that has 4 stages: drowsiness, light sleep, deep sleep and very deep sleep.
+Non-REM is a state of sleep that has four stages: drowsiness, light sleep, deep sleep and very deep sleep.

-When a baby sleeps, they tend to pass through all four stages of NON REM sleep, and then go back to deep sleep and then light sleep, where they then enter REM sleep.
+When a baby sleeps, they tend to pass through all four stages of Non-REM sleep and then go back to deep sleep and then light sleep, from where they then enter REM sleep.
 If you watch your baby as they fall asleep, you may even see this happening.
-This is a normal baby sleep pattern but be warned that the length of time your baby spends at each stage is entirely up to them, give or take a few external factors such as hunger, loud noises/ disturbances and whether or not a nappy needs changing.
+This is a normal baby sleep pattern but be warned that the length of time your baby spends in each stage is entirely up to them.
+Other factors may affect their sleep patterns such as hunger, loud noises and disturbances and whether or not a nappy needs changing.
 On average, babies sleep for:

 - newborn: 16-18 hours a day; 8-9 of which are at night, with 3-5 naps in total.